matthew-brett/msc_imaging/assessment_b.md

 We designed this assessment to give you some experience of:

 * replicating a published experiment;
-* writing up your analysis in a way that can be easily replicated by others
+* writing up your analysis in a way that can be easily replicated by others;
 * reviewing and improving another person's analysis.

 These skills are useful to you because a typical imaging experiment involves